Akshaykumar24/PharmEasy/README.md

 10. Amount to be Paid and available Payment Modes Shown in the Payment
 11. Delivery Date to be shown in Transaction successful Page

-## Please do check out our Cloned Pharmeasy Website, and Go crazy and Order Whatever You Want !!!!!
+## Please do check out our Cloned Pharmeasy Website !!!!!
-### Also the developer Coupons Available FOR FREE !!!